pikaroot/pikaroot.github.io/_posts/CodeCombat2023/2023-08-17-codecombatctf.md

    Find tan(54)
    ```

 Take note that the value of each trigonometry question was calculated using **radians** instead of **degrees**.
-This can be concluded from connecting the challenge server as it will print the correct answer when your answer given is incorrect.
+This can be concluded from connecting the instance as it will return the correct answer when your answer given is incorrect.

-Moreover, I had encountered that trigonometry questions generated from ASCII Shift Cipher sometimes will return inconsistent results, causing error during calculation.
+Moreover, I encountered that trigonometry questions generated from ASCII Shift Cipher sometimes return inconsistent results, causing errors during calculation.

 ```
 Find co<0x61>(38)